jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-toggleui-description"></a>

 ### ✏ Description:
-Toggle User Interface.
-This can hide or show all the UIs including HP bar, talents panel, floating combat text, abilities bar etc.
+Toggle the UI.
+This hides or shows all UI elements, including the HP bar, talents panel, floating combat text, abilities bar, etc.
->Note: If the UI is off, all abilities will be disabled.
+>Note: When the UI is off, all abilities are disabled.

 <a name="cmd-toggleui-parameters"></a>